huggingface/blog/diffusion-models-event.md

 To go with this release, we are organising a **live community event on November 30th** to which you are invited!
 The program includes exciting talks from the creators of Stable Diffusion, researchers at Stability AI and Meta, and more!

 To register, please fill out [this form](http://eepurl.com/icSzXv).
-More details on the talks are provided below.
+More details on the speakers and talks are provided below.

 ## Live Talks